- Spring 2021 – Geographical Ecology and Biogeography, BIOL 4301

 - Fall 2018 – Principles of Ecology, BIOL 3309

 - Fall 2018 – Advanced Ecology, BIOL 5309

-At Texas Tech I will be teaching courses in genetics, ecology, and evolutionary biology.
-I am teaching and actively developing upper-level undergraduate and graduate courses.
+At Texas Tech I am teaching courses in genetics, ecology, and evolutionary biology.
+I am teaching and continually improving and developing upper-level undergraduate and graduate courses.
 Expected rotating topics:

 - Biogeography / Geographical Ecology

 - This course will focus on the patterns and processes affecting the global distribution of organisms and communities

 - This course will have an advanced section where we will discuss and present primary literature about biogeography, from its foundations to current topics